How Long Does It Take to Get Car Insurance?

 Shopping around for car insurance quotes is a good first step to buying car insurance.
-Plus it can help you compare rates from different insurers to find the best plan for your coverage needs and budget.
+It can help you compare rates from different insurers to find the best plan for your coverage needs and budget.
 After selecting a quote, it can take a few minutes or days to finalize your car insurance policy.
 Review how the quote process works and how you can buy car insurance.

 How Fast Can I Get a Car Insurance Quote?

-But in cases where more details are needed, the quoting process could take up to 48 hours.
+Broadly speaking, turnaround times to get an auto insurance quote can vary.
+For example, in cases where more details are needed, the quoting process could take up to 48 hours.
 Using an insurer's online quote feature also typically takes just a few minutes.
 But you'll have to repeat the process with each insurer if you're manually shopping around for insurance online.

 If you prefer to use an agent or broker to shop around for auto insurance quotes, the process could take a little longer.
 You may have to visit their office in person or provide information over the phone.
 Plus, not all agents work with multiple insurers, so comparing quotes may require a few different appointments or calls.